Although a dishwasher is an effective tool to clean dishes, what actually keeps it clean?

 After you’re done with the steam cleaner, run a short cycle to rinse out the dishwasher and you’ll be ready to go!
 To see how to clean a dishwasher with a steam cleaner check this video.

 You may have heard of this cleaning solution and with good reason.
 It’s known as a cleaner and polish that is both gentle and effective.
 It’s also a great solution to use when you haven’t had luck with other cleaning options.

 First, please do not add it to the automatic dispenser in your dishwasher.

 Remove the racks from the dishwasher and spray the inside with water.
 Sprinkle on the cleaning solution.
 Let the solution sit for about a minute and then use a sponge to scrub it in.
 Focus on any areas that appear dirty or stained.

 After you’re done, wipe up any excess fluid and run a short rinse cycle.
 You can then use your dishwasher as normal.

 If you have a smelly dishwasher it could be due to the accumulation of rotten food in the filter.
-To prevent bad odor, remove and wash the filter regularly.
-Use washing up liquid and a brush to clean it.
+To prevent foul odor, remove and wash the filter regularly.
+Use washing-up liquid and a brush to clean it.
 Rinse and put back in place.

 It is also a good practice to leave the door open after use, to ventilate the inside of the dishwasher, and prevent excessive humidity.

-✅ Other cleaning tips & hacks you want to know:
+✅ Other cleaning tips & hacks you might want to know: